jweissman/reflex/notes.md

 i was thinking that multiply is replicate, that should work for arrays/strings but maybe it works for hashes, in that it gives you a graph with a number of connections (the number of connections could be an analogue for 'weight' maybe??) -- you could get a doubly-connected graph with `(hash * hash.transpose)`

+##

+increasingly feeling like ruby had something with the 'send the message' == call the method sort of approach (thinking through some complicated logic with setting custom getters but just realizing the asymmetry between omitting parens everywhere but a simple/niladic function call seems weird -- it does raise the question of how to get access to the member itself, but maybe that's a separate problem, something like a mirror could do??)

+i do like being able to get at and manipulate directly the member value --

+what is the distinction between externally visible attributes, internal members and functions you can call?

+okay, there's several spheres

+    ( object )      environment

+The object itself has properties that the environment can't see; these are only visible from within the object.
+(When the caller is also self.)
+These are private instance variables, that can get get or set only by being self and calling instance_var_get/set.

+When the environment calls one of these, it's an error.
+It's the same as if the object didn't exist.
+(Maybe some objects are 'helpful' and will point out you're poking into internal implementations)

+Alternatively, the object exposes members that can be accessed by calling it.

+The object is called by a caller in the environment or that is itself.
+(If the caller is itself, private member variables are visible/accessible.)

+When the object is called, the message is dispatched -- as a reified message object, even if just a (message, ...args, &block) tuple -- to the object's `send` method...